skoopsy/skoopsy.github.io/_posts/2025-06-30-STM32-5-better-delay.markdown

 # Interrupt based approach

-The apporach taken above is a bit of a cop out though isn't it, it's a sort of wait until timestamp, and check later.
-It can still be impacted by other things happening in the loop.
-So we could try a Interrupt Service Routine (ISR) which is ran outside of the main loop, freeing it up to do more useful things.
+The code above is a bit of a cop out though isn't it, it's a sort of "wait until timestamp, and check later" approach.
+It can be impacted by other things happening in the loop.
+So we could try a [Interrupt Service Routine](https://en.wikipedia.org/wiki/Interrupt) (ISR) which is ran outside of the main loop, freeing it up to do more useful things.

-We will achieve this by letting the SysTick interrupt handle the LED toggling directly every N milliseconds, this is hardware driven, so it doesn't rely on software polling so will be less disruptive to our main loop.
+We will achieve this by letting the SysTick interrupt handle the LED toggling directly, every N milliseconds.
+The intetrupt is hardware driven, it doesn't rely on software polling, so it will be less disruptive to our main loop.

-First we will modify the sys_tick_handler to increment a slightly more appropriately named variable, then have a conditonal statement to run toggle the LED if the timer is at 500ms:
+First, modify the ```sys_tick_handler``` to increment a slightly more appropriately named variable, then create a conditonal statement to toggle the LED if the timer is at the blink interval:

 ```c
 static volatile uint32_t blink_timer = 0;